xieyulai/TE-GCN/README.md

 Code for the paper "Temporal-Enhanced Graph Convolution Network for Skeleton-based Action Recognition"

+Note that:
-- It is still under construction.
+- This code is still under construction.
-- The code is based on [2s-AGCN](https://github.com/lshiwjx/2s-AGCN)
+- This code is based on [2s-AGCN](https://github.com/lshiwjx/2s-AGCN)

 ## Data preparation
-Prepare your data according to this repo [UAVHuman-Pose processing](https://github.com/xieyulai/UAVHuman_For_TE-GCN)
+Prepare the data according to [UAVHuman-Pose processing](https://github.com/xieyulai/UAVHuman_For_TE-GCN)

-Your data/ should be like this,
+Your `data/` should be like this:
 ```
 uav
 ___ xsub1